Got a betta fish with fin rot?

 Adhere to the dosing instructions, and this can easily be avoided.

 But what if you use Bettafix?
-This medication is designed explicitly for bettas, so it must work, right?
+This medication is designed specifically for bettas, so it must work, right?

-Well, there’s a lot of controversy around Bettafix that is similar to the argument about Melafix.
+Well, there’s actually a lot of controversy around Bettafix, too!
 To understand it more, we need to look at the ingredients.

 Ingredients

-Bettafix is exactly the same as Melafix, but less concentrated.
+Bettafix is very similar to Melafix but less concentrated.

-This medication is an all-natural antibacterial that uses tea tree oil from myrtle plants (Melaleuca genus).
-More specifically, it contains 0.2% cajeput oil as opposed to the 1% that Melafix has.
+This medication is an all-natural antibacterial that contains 0.2% cajeput oil as opposed to the 1% that Melafix has.

 Even in smaller concentrations, hobbyists still believe that the oil can cover the fish’s labyrinth organ, making breathing difficult and leading to an untimely death.